 The Benefits of Suboxone Treatment & Counseling

 Opioid abuse can cause individuals to experience painful symptoms of withdrawal once use of the opioids has ceased.
 Many individuals find themselves trapped in a dangerous cycle of addiction for fear of experiencing withdrawal symptoms.
-The use of Suboxone can provide patients with the ability to progress towards recovery without experiencing these painful symptoms, while also providing individuals with the mental clarity that will allow them to fully participate in the therapeutic components of treatment at Discovery House Comprehensive Treatment Centers of Rhode Island.
+The use of Suboxone can provide patients with the ability to progress towards recovery without experiencing these painful symptoms, while also providing individuals with the mental clarity that will allow them to fully participate in the therapeutic components of treatment at Rhode Island Comprehensive Treatment Centers.

 How to Support Your Loved One during Medication-Assisted Treatment: Before the loved ones of our patients are able to provide them with the appropriate support that they require, family and friends of those struggling with an opioid addiction must receive treatment of their own.
 The following are ways in which you can support your loved one as they navigate in their treatment: